rubenfiszel/master-thesis/src/rbpf.md

 ## Conclusion

 The Rao-Blackwellized Particle Filter developed is more accurate than the alternatives, mathematically sound and computationally feasible.
-When implemented on hardware, this filter can be executed in real time with sensors of high sampling rate, this filter could improve POSE estimation for all the existing drone and other robots.
-These improvements could unlock new abilities and increase the safeness of drone.
+When implemented on hardware, this filter can be executed in real time with sensors of high and asynchronous sampling rate.
+It could improve POSE estimation for all the existing drone and other robots.
+These improvements could unlock new abilities, potentials and increase the safeness of drone.

 [^ded]: The etymology for "Dead reckoning" comes from the mariners of the XVIIth century that used to calculate the position of the vessel with log book.
 The interpretation of "dead" is subject to debate.
 Some argue that it is a misspelling of "ded" as in "deduced".
 Others argue that it should be read by its old meaning: *absolute*.

 [^moore]: The observation that the number of transistors in a dense integrated circuit doubles approximately every two years.

+[^embarpar]: An embarrassingly parallel task is one where little or no effort is needed to separate the problem into a number of parallel tasks.
+This is often the case where there is little or no dependency or need for communication between those parallel tasks, or for results between them.

+[^gimbal]: Gimbal lock is the loss of one degree of freedom in a three-dimensional, three-gimbal mechanism that occurs when the axes of two of the three gimbals are driven into a parallel configuration, "locking" the system into rotation in a degenerate two-dimensional space.
 <!--  LocalWords:  moore nm moorelaw hwsf png
  -->